 It’s easy to feel a bit sorry for Tom Odell.
 When he started strumming a guitar and fondling a piano, he had dreams of becoming one of the greats.
-After a childhood spent learning the piano, he stayed up all night, got lucky with a melody or two, then got a manager, a lawyer, a record deal; then went into the studio, released an album, it went to number one first week... but along the way, he seems to have had no time to grow and that will be his downfall.
+After a childhood spent learning the piano, he stayed up all night, got lucky with a melody or two.
+And then he got a manager, a lawyer, a record deal; then went into the studio, released an album, and it went to number one... but along the way, he seems to have had no time to grow and that will be his downfall.

 He has had no time to truly suffer as a human or evolve as a songwriter - or at least that's how it seems from listening to him being interviewed on the radio or closely reading this record's lyrics.
 He seems to have either somehow sublimated or never experienced the sort of pain that fills your mind for days and weeks, that you can't help but write out of your system.
 That shock and awe that hits you in your core and steals your very spirit.
 Heartache that robs you of your hunger.
 Loss that keeps you curled up beneath the sheets.
 It’s from this well of knockbacks and loneliness that true greatness flows.